gennadygorin/gennadygorin.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Postdoc in the <a href='http://pachterlab.github.io/'>Pachter laboratory</a>, seeking positions in industrial bioinformatics.
+subtitle: Postdoc seeking positions in industrial bioinformatics

 profile:
   align: right